eliudio/eliud_core/README.md

 1. Copy <a name="googleservice_info_plist">GoogleService-info.plist</a> from your windows machine to your macbooks, in our case c:\Users\thomas\Downloads\GoogleService-info.plist
 2. From Xcode, from project Runner, right click folder Runner and select 'Add Files to "Runner"'
 3. Select the file <a name="googleservice_info_plist">GoogleService-info.plist</a> you've copied to your macbook
-4. Makes sure “copy items if needed" is checked
+4. Makes sure ÃƒÆ’Ã†â€™Ãƒâ€šÃ‚Â¢ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â€šÂ¬Ã…Â¡Ãƒâ€šÃ‚Â¬ÃƒÆ’Ã¢â‚¬Â¦ÃƒÂ¢Ã¢â€šÂ¬Ã…â€œcopy items if needed" is checked
 5. Press "Add"
 6. After adding file, find the entry "REVERSED_CLIENT_ID" and copy it's value
 <table>